 Consultations: You are encouraged to ask questions on the course material, after lectures during class times (if time permits).
-Another opportunity to ask questions is during consultation times in the Lecturer's office at times and places to be advised on the course web page.
+Another opportunity to ask questions is during consultation times with the Mentor at times and places to be advised on the course web page.

-Email: You can contact the Course Convenor about course administration issues through email to t.moors@unsw.edu.au if you include the phrase "tele3118" in the subject line and your student number in the message body.
+Email: You can contact the Course Mentor about course administration issues through email if you include the phrase "tele3118" in the subject line and your student number in the message body.
 Please do not ask technical questions about the content of this course through email.